EOR vs PEO

 4. Flexibility & Scalability

-• EOR: EORs provide unmatched flexibility and scalability for global teams.
-You can hire as few as one employee in a new country, making EOR services ideal for testing new markets, establishing pilot projects, or managing remote workers.
-EORs offer the ability to scale quickly across different countries without the complexity of maintaining a legal presence or having a minimum headcount.
+• EOR: Provides maximum flexibility for global teams.
+You can hire starting with one employee in a new country, making EOR perfect for market testing, pilot projects, and scaling across multiple countries without legal complexity or minimum employee requirements.

 5. Employee Benefits

-• EOR: An EOR offers country-specific benefits that meet the local legal requirements in each country.
-It can provide a tailored benefits package based on local expectations and compliance, ensuring that you meet all statutory requirements while supporting employee satisfaction in international markets.
+• EOR: Provides country-specific benefits meeting local legal requirements in each location.
+Tailors benefits based on local market standards and mandatory coverage, ensuring compliance while supporting employee satisfaction in different countries.

 6. Cost Considerations